CalistaJajalla/nochebuena-budget-tracker/SET-UP.md

     - Vegetables
     - Staples (e.g., rice, corn)
     - Fruits
-- **Normalization:** Prices are standardized to consistent units such as per kilogram or per piece, enabling accurate comparisons and analysis.
 - **Temporal Granularity:** Weekly snapshots taken on December 7, 14, and 21, capturing price movements during the critical holiday season, when demand and supply dynamics typically shift.

 ### Use Cases